LINWEN607/congregate/runbooks/group-and-project-migration.md

 ### Preparation

 * [ ] Review migration schedule (see customer migration schedule)
+* [ ] Check the status of the destination instance
+    * In the case of gitlab.com, check https://status.gitlab.com/
+    * A manual spot check of the instance
+        * [ ] Confirm you can reach the UI of the instance
+        * [ ] Confirm you can reach the API through cURL or a REST client
 * [ ] Run `congregate list` at the beginning of the migration blackout period
 * [ ] Stage projects based on the wave schedule in the UI
 * [ ] Stage groups based on the wave schedule in the UI